timmcginley/41934/Assignments/A2/README.md

 * Read the project reports.
 ![image](https://github.com/timmcginley/41934/assets/1415855/741ab321-fe1c-43a6-ae79-057d4ee9e6e9)

-## A2C: import the IFC into BlenderBIM
+## A2C: Import the IFC into BlenderBIM
 * Import one of the 41936 models into [BlenderBIM] and explore the IFC file and its properties.

 ## A2D: Explore the script